nellapark/gemini-tedai/docs/prd.md

     - The app displays the confirmed appointment details to the user.

 ### *F8: AUTOMATED BOOKING
 - **Description:** Take users gogole calendar or let user provide time windows and dates that would work and then the user books on behalf of the user in their availability and sends an email or some update to indicate it's been scheduled.
-(INTEGRATE WITH GOOGLE CALENDAR)
+(INTEGRATE WITH GOOGLE CALENDAR - GSUITE)

+### THE MAIN PAGE SHOULD BE A DASHBOARD WITH LIVE BIDS (ROLLING) WITH COMPARISONS -> ETC. (ASSETS GET UPDATED IN REAL TIME)
+  - Generate real-time visual comparisons as quotes come in
+  - Create risk/quality matrices with contractor photos and ratings
+  - Generate "red flag" warning graphics for suspicious quotes

+---
+**EXAMPLE DEMO:**  Live video of a plumbing issue → instant analysis → auto-generated scope document → mock quotes → visual comparison is incredibly satisfying to watch
 ---

 ## 4. User Flow (MVP)